 It’s your job to make it as easy as possible for clients and prospects to reach you.
 If they have to actively look for your social media profiles and contact details, it’s likely they’ll just give up and go with another company instead.
 Be sure to add links to all your socials from your website, include them in your printed advertising, and your digital ones, too.

-Additional Inbound Tactics for Getting More Remodeling Leads Online
+Additional Inbound Tactics for Getting More Roofing Leads Online

 Inbound marketing tactics generate three times more leads-per-dollar spent than traditional methods.
 (Source: Weidert)